-Coho - Mean smolt yield likely increased from Treatment 1 to Treatment 2 (mean increase 28%).
+Coho - Mean smolt yield likely increased from Treatment 1 to Treatment 2 (mean increase 27%).
 Maximum smolt capacity was relatively unchanged between treatments but there were a higher number of years with abundance near the maximum carrying capacity during Treatment 2.
-It remains unclear at this time whether the increased productivity was the result of the Treatment 2.
-Similar abundance trends in comparable watersheds raises the possibility that the increase was due at least in part to non-treatment factors.
+It remains unclear at this time whether the increased productivity was the result of the Treatment 2, but there is support that adult escapement has a large effect.

 Steelhead - Mean smolt yield very likely increased from Treatment 1 to Treatment 2 (mean increase 29%).
 Maximum smolt capacity was relatively unchanged between treatments but there were a higher number of years with abundance near the maximum carrying capacity during Treatment 2.
-It remains unclear at this time whether the increased productivity was the result of
+It remains unclear at this time whether the increased productivity was the result of the Treatment 2.
+There is support that adult escapement had a large effect on smolt productivity.